emlid/emlid-docs/docs/reach/common/reachview/base-mode.md

 ### Average
 By default Reach will average base position every time it starts.
 This feature significantly simplifies initial setup in a new location, however it will not provide an accurate absolute coordinate.

-ReachView has a unique feature that allows it to determine base station position while working as a rover from another base.
+Reach Panel has a unique feature that allows it to determine base station position while working as a rover from another base.
 This is done by obtaining RTK Fixed solution, averaging it over a period of time and this way obtaining an accurate position for the base.
 A typical scenario would involve setting up a local base station by determining its coordinate from NTRIP and then broadcasting correction locally, thus reducing the baseline for rovers and improving positioning performance.

 If the reference station is too far away it is possible to average float and still improve the accuracy of the position.